 Our next stop is in the attractive town of Beauly.
 The name derives from the French, Beau Lieu (meaning beautiful place) and was so named by the monks that built a priory here in the 13th Century.

-Next we make our way to Muir of Ord where, if you wish, you can visit Glen Ord Malt Whisky Distillery for a behind the scenes tour followed by a tasting of the end product.*
+Next we make our way to Muir of Ord where, if you wish, you can visit Glen Ord Malt Whisky Distillery * for a behind the scenes tour followed by a tasting of the end product (when the distillery is closed there will be an extended stop in Beauly)

 As we return to Inverness along the banks of Loch Ness keep a careful watch, just in case!